theoboldalex/advent_of_emacs/content.en/docs/advent_of_emacs/day_one.md

 ## First steps

-- M-x the most important keystroke for learning about Emacs
+- `M-x` the most important keystroke for learning about Emacs

 ### Open a file
-- Ctrl-x Ctrl-f
+- `C-x C-f`
 - ido mode

 ### Moving around